Top Tips to Get the Best Out of Your Boiler

 Take an average gas boiler installation for example.
 According to the Energy Saving Trust it will typically cost around £2,300 to install a brand new boiler.
 Which, depending on the age and efficiency of the existing boiler, could see savings of anywhere between £105 and £365*.

 When it comes to a boiler replacement here’s some food for thought: ideally, you should consider replacing your boiler when it’s 10-15 years old because the older it is the less efficient it becomes.

 If you do opt for a replacement boiler then it’s advisable to get a powerflush before installation.
 This removes sludge and build-up from the heating pipework and will improve the overall energy efficiency of your central heating system.

 Installing heating controls will help to prevent heat waste because you have total control over your central heating.

-Take it another step further by investing in a smart thermostat which gives you even greater flexibility to control the amount of energy you are using even when you’re away from home.
+Take it a step further by investing in a smart thermostat which gives you even greater flexibility to control the amount of energy you are using, even when you’re away from home.

 The technology is designed to give homeowners more control as the heating can be set using a phone.
 You don’t even need to be at home.

 Data Source: Energy Saving Trust, Heating Your Home: Boilers (2022)

 *Based on replacing an old gas boiler with a condensing A-rated boiler with thermostatic radiator valves, programmer and room thermostat in a detached home.
 Figures are based on fuel prices as of November 2021.